 To improve collaboration and response during natural disasters, terrorist attacks, and large-scale social or sporting events, emergency services needed a shared system that could harness common objectives and information.

-To support the financing, development, and operation of a shared system by multiple organizations, public safety agencies in eastern and in parts of central and northwestern Switzerland formed the Situation and Command Information System (LAFIS) Association.
+To support the financing, development, and operation of a shared system by multiple organizations, public safety agencies in eastern and in Switzerland formed the Situation and Command Information System (LAFIS) Association.

 Using Intergraph Planning & Response, LAFIS has been able to harness the collective capabilities of diverse responders and provide tools to manage incidents and events throughout the entire life cycle.
 The system meets the members’ requirements for usability, availability, and user-friendliness to support complex operations.